Narendra523116/chat_app/README.md

 To run this project locally, follow these steps:

-1. Clone this repository: `git clone https://github.com/jayasai-gorre/Mern-Chat-App.git`
+1. Clone this repository: `git clone https://github.com/Narendra523116/chat_app.git`
-2. Navigate to the project directory: `cd Mern-Chat-App`
+2. Navigate to the project directory: `cd chat_app`
 3. Install dependencies: `npm install`

 ### Building the Project